suho/it-university-knowledges/doc/database.md

 | +              | One or more instances of preceding element             |
 | {n}            | n instances of preceding element                       |
 | {m,n}          | m through n instances of preceding element             |

+### Transactions

+A transaction is a sequential group of database manipulation operations, which is performed as if it were one single work unit.
+In other words, a transaction will never be complete unless each individual operation within the group is successful.
+If any operation within the transaction fails, the entire transaction will fail.

+The transactions begin with the statement `BEGIN WORK` and end with either a `COMMIT` or a `ROLLBACK` statement.
+The SQL commands between the beginning and ending statements form the bulk of the transaction.

+### ALTER Command

+ALTER command is very useful when you want to change a name of your table, any table field or if you want to add or delete an existing column in a table.

+### Indexes

 [Image 1]: ../img/sql.join.jpeg